Earthquakes prompt record insurance claims in 2011

 Munich Re's figures differ somewhat from those of rival Swiss Re published last month, which include man-made disasters in the calculation.

-(Reporting by Jonathan Gould in Frankfurt and Ben Berkowitz in Boston; additional reporting by Deborah Zabarenko in Washington; Editing by Will Dunham)
+(Reporting by Jonathan Gould in Frankfurt and Ben Berkowitz in Boston; Editing by Hans-Juergen Peters and Steve Orlofsky)